wotbrew/relic/README.md

 A Clojure(Script) functional __relational__ programming library.

 ```
-Show me your flowchart and conceal your tables, and I shall continue to be mystified.
+"Show me your flowchart and conceal your tables, and I shall continue to be mystified.

  Show me your tables, and I won't usually need your flowchart; it'll be obvious."

  -- Fred Brooks, The Mythical Man Month
 ```

 ## Pitch